jmleino/Samsung/README.md

 # Getting and Cleaning Data Course Project

-This project consists of four files:
+This project consists of three files:
 * README.md describing the contents of the file
 * run_analysis.R contains the R script which reads and
 * CodeBook.md describes the variables, the data and the transformations used
-* Means.csv which contains the final output of the script

-The script assumes that it is in the same directory as the data direcotry UCI HAR Dataset.
+The script assumes that it is in the same directory as the data directory "UCI HAR Dataset".

 The result data can be read with the command read.table("means.txt", header = TRUE)